ivivanov18/EDX-Introduction-to-Node-JS-Assignment-2/README.md

 - Add comment to specific post: `curl -H "Content-Type: application/json" -X POST -d '{"text": "comment 1 to post 1"}'  "http://localhost:3000/posts/1/comments" `: OK

 - Update comment to specific post: `curl -H 'Content-Type: application/json' -X PUT -d '{"text": "MODIFIED: Top 10 Node Features Every Developer Must Know BY HEART"}' "http://localhost:3000/posts/0/comments"`: OK

+### Question 3:
+I could have added more controls when a new post or comment is added that the app accepts only the specific provided keys.